hchenQR/QR_project/project_1.md

 6. dd: Maximum drawdown
 7. mg_bp: Total PnL / Total turnover

 According to the performance table, the corresponding strategy can achieve around a 30% annualized return.
 The Sharpe ratio is around 1.7, which is as expected.
+Generally, the proposed signal has stable predictive power from 2021 to 2023 for IF, IH and IC contracts.

+## Discussion
+If I plan to continue improving the signal, I would try to reduce its turnover rate (2000% on average), since the **mg_bp** stats are not good enough in the performance table.

+The other thing I would like to try is to use the price of corresponding stock index when calculating this signal.
+It is very likely that the price of the stock index has a strong lead-lag effect on stock index futures.